 - To cook perfect crispy bacon, line a baking sheet with greaseproof or baking paper.
 Lay out the bacon rashers evenly and place in a COLD oven.

 - Turn the oven temperature to 200c/180fan/400f/gas 6 and cook for about 20 minutes, until bacon reaches your desired level of crispy.
+You can also cook the bacon in a pan on the hob.

 - When the bacon is cooked, allow it to cool on some kitchen paper then finely dice.

-- To assemble the salad, wash and finely chop the lettuce.
+- Wash and chop the lettuce.

 - Serve and enjoy!